Links to Other Pages

 Question

-Who was PG Banks?
-I have found no such entry in the trade directories, but have seen two cabinet prints bearing his name.
-One gave an address of 13 Meadowbank Crescent; the other, Piershill.
+I have found no entry for him in the trade directories, but have seen three cabinet prints bearing his name.
+One gave an address of 13 Meadowbank Crescent; the other two give the address, Piershill.

 The 1901 census shows Patrick Banks at East Lodge, Parsons Green Terrace and this seemed to serve as home and studio.